halaalsawaeer/reading-notes201/class-01.md

 proparites : they are the characteristics of the objects events : used to trigger a specific section of the code Methods represent things people need to do with objects.
+HOW A BROWSER
+SEES A WEB PAGE
+ 1: RECEIVE A PAGE AS
+HTML CODE
+2: CREATE A MODEL OF
+THE PAGE AND STORE
+IT IN MEMORY
+3. 3: USE A RENDERING
+ENGINE TO SHOW THE
+PAGE ON SCREEN

+The HTML script element is used in HTML pages to tell the browser to load the JavaScript file (rather like the <link> element can be used to load a CSS file).